meyfa/ka-mensa-api/README.md

 ### Configuration

 Open up `src/config.ts` and configure to your liking.
 Notice that network options are rather limited.
-If you want HTTPS support, CORS headers or advanced embedding into existing domain structures, you will need to set up a reverse proxy, such as nginx.
+If you want HTTPS support or advanced embedding into existing domain structures, you will need to set up a reverse proxy, such as nginx.

 You might want to change the plan fetch source.
-This will not impact ka-mensa-api's behavior but only how it retrieves its data.
+This will not impact the API behavior but only how data is retrieved.
 There are two options available:

 - `'simplesite'` (the default)
 - `'jsonapi'`